 Planning a family reunion this year isn't easy, as we all struggle to find safe ways to see loved ones.
 Our family has had to get creative with hosting outdoor grandparent visits.
-There's even talk of a back porch Christmas tree.

 When making plans to get together, it's important to listen to the experts -- in some areas, health officials are recommending families not gather at all.
 But if, and when, it's safe for you to meet, here are a few ideas for planning a safer, more thoughtful family reunion.

 NO TIME TO READ NOW?
 PIN THIS ARTICLE OR BOOKMARK FOR LATER!

 This might not be the year for that giant reunion with dozens of family members.
 In addition to being safer, small gatherings have the advantage of more one-on-one time with each person.
 Is there something you've always wanted to do or a place you've always wanted to visit, but it wouldn't work with the whole crew?
 This might be the right time for that vacation idea!

 Many people may consider sharing indoor air a no-go when it comes to avoiding germs, and wearing masks 24/7 with your loved ones would be a bummer too, so look for separate accommodations when planning your reunion.

 We recently met up with my parents at a lovely state park and booked neighboring cabins for our stay.
 We each had our own indoor space, and we headed outdoors to visit and chat while the kids made leaf piles nearby.
 A friend told me she met her extended family at the beach after finding two rental houses next door to each other; they met outside each day to play in the waves.